scjpleeds/EDJO-identification/README.md

 # EDJO-identification
 Python code for the Eddy-Driven Jet Object (EDJO) identification methodology described in the paper:

-A new characterization of the North Atlantic eddy-driven jet using 2-dimensional moment analysis.
+A new characterization of the North Atlantic eddy-driven jet using 2-dimensional moment analysis (10.5194/egusphere-2024-318)

 ## Folder contents
 In the folder EDJO_finding_scripts, you will find 5 files: